gbgabiola/100DaysOfCode/r1-log.md

 ## Day 34: July 13, Friday
 **Today's Progress**: Practing SASS on my current project to organize and make the code maintainable.
 And I deep dived with the backtracking, branching and using Git for Collaboration.
 Started Reading "A Smarter Way to Learn".

+## Day 35: July 14, Saturday
+**Today's Progress**: Continue learning through the advanced css and sass udemy course, and read some chapters of "A Smarter Way to Learn javaScript" and did some interactive practices.

 <!-- ## Day 00: Month 00, Whatday
 **Today's Progress**: